Important Notice - Re: River Dargle Flood Defence Scheme

-Welcome to the official website of Bray Town Council.
+Welcome to the official website of Bray Municipal District.
 This site offers information on council activities, documents and forms for you to download and up to date news.

 The town of Bray is located in North East Wicklow, just South of Dublin.
 Bray is often known as "The Gateway to the Garden of Ireland"; and is the third largest town in Ireland with a population of nearly 32,000.
 Bray is also a Fair Trade Town.